playingoDEERUX/growbrewproxy/README.md

 - many more, might even add something soon to this open src project.
 ---------------------------------------------------------------

-NOTE: Click "Update IP/Port" once without actually changing any IP or Port if you want to switch or change alts/account.
+NOTE: Click "Update IP/Port" once without actually changing IP if you are stuck at Server request logon (which should actually never happen anymore as it was fixed in 1.5.2)

 # Usage:
 ---------------------------------------------------------------